-Neuromuscular dentistry considers the entire system that controls the positioning and function of your jaw and neck.
-Neuromuscular dentists that treat TMJ use state-of-the-art computer systems and other precise electronic dental instrumentation to treat and/or to eliminate the pain and other TMJ symptoms.
+Physiologic dentistry considers the entire system that controls the positioning and function of your jaw and neck.
+Physiologic or TMJ dentists that treat TMD disorder and TMJ pain use state-of-the-art computer tracking systems and other precise electronic dental instrumentation to measure facial muscles to treat TMJ pain relief.

 Watch Dave's interview and hear him describe the struggles with TMJ pain.
 Dr. Randi Green and the smile team helped Dave to relieve him of his debilitating jaw pain and TMJ symptoms non-surgically with physiologic dentistry.

 Are you experiencing any of the following TMJ symptoms?
 If so, they could be caused by TMJ dysfunction.